 Gardening in Shade

 Are you a shady gardener?
-Plants and plans for the darker side of gardening.To help you create a high-impact, low-maintenance shade garden, we’ll begin by helping you cope with its particular problems and understand its opportunities.
-We’ll cover garden design principles for your shady garden (they work in sunny gardens, too!).
+Plants and Plans for the Darker Side of Gardening helps you create a high-impact, low-maintenance shade garden.
+We begin by helping you cope with shade’s particular problems and understand its opportunities.
+Then we cover garden design principles for your shady garden (for sunny gardens, too!).
 Come away with ideas for both plants and design approaches that work well in shade.

-Or, if you’re a dry-shade gardener, ask Helen about her presentation on solutions for one of the toughest garden challenges!
+Or, if you’re a dry-shade gardener, like Helen, ask about her presentation on solutions for one of the toughest garden challenges!

 “I had many members approach me afterwards telling me how much they enjoyed your presentation.
 You were a pleasure to listen to.”